 “Perhaps, but I’m already feeling relaxed,” he mumbled with a long, satisfying yawn.

 Ellie could not help herself and yawned back at him.
-She snickered at her own reaction, and then did it again.
+She snickered, and then yawned again.
 She stretched out her legs beneath the seat in front of her and then readjusted her fluffy tail.

 She looked over at Jon to ask him another question, but her companion looked as relaxed as she was feeling, the fast-acting medicine soothing the furman passengers quietly into unconsciousness.
 It only took a moment longer before both of them were breathing deeply.

 Ten minutes later, the spaceplane cabin was silent.
 The Furs were all dozing quietly and their attendant doctors and nurses were buckling into their own seats.
 One of the pilots checked in on everyone once more before securing the hatch and then she disappeared through a pressure door into the cockpit to begin preparations for departure.
 The Branson was secure, but it would be another hour before its engines would be ignited.
 For now, even the spaceplane’s flight crew was nothing more than passengers.

 A few minutes later, Doctor Renwick could see flight line attendants outside with bright orange glowing sticks making signals to the Mothership.
 Six huge Pratt & Whitney turbofan engines started up and shortly the triple-fuselage aerospace craft began to taxi out to the runway.
 It would need nearly the entire length of the strip to get off the ground, so it would still take some time to get to the starting point from the hangar.